-Tarmac Marine supplies high quality natural sand and gravel aggregates from the seabed off the UK for use in ready mixed and pre-cast concrete, general construction and coastal defence schemes.
+Tarmac’s Marine business supplies high quality natural sand and gravel aggregates from the seabed off the UK for use in ready mixed and precast concrete, general construction and coastal defence schemes.

-For the south coast and Thames regions, customers demand both sand and gravel.
 A high proportion of the aggregates used by Tarmac in central London come from marine sources, which have the advantage of ship-borne river transport and landing close to where they are ultimately needed.
-Tarmac’s Greenwich wharf, just upstream of the Thames Barrier, is the busiest marine aggregate plant in the UK, regularly processing over 1.5 million tonnes per year.
+Tarmac’s Greenwich wharf, just upstream of the Thames Barrier, is the busiest marine aggregate plant in the UK.
 Much of this is taken into central London by train using the site’s efficient rail loading facility.
 In this way, huge numbers of lorry movements across the city are avoided.